 New Loan Limits in the Seattle Area

 These increases in the loan limit were regular and predictable according to the Housing and Economic Recovery Act (HERA).
 HERA requires the loan limit to be set according to the median home property value in an area.
 Seattle’s especially high housing costs shape the loan limit for the entire surrounding area under this system.
 Seattle is among the cities and counties with the highest loan limit in the nation.
-Cities like New York and Los Angeles have the highest limit of $679,650 compared to Seattle’s $667,000 for single-family properties.
+As a comparison, cities like New York and Los Angeles have the highest limit of $679,650 compared to Seattle’s $667,000 for single-family properties.

 Taking Advantage of the New Opportunities